MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

    - `$(Major).$(Minor).$(rev:.r)`, where `Major` and `Minor` are two variables defined in your pipeline.
 This format will automatically increment the build number and the package version with a new patch number.
 It will keep the major and minor versions constant, until you change them manually.
    - `$(Major).$(Minor).$(Patch).$(date:yyyyMMdd)`, where `Major`, `Minor`, and `Patch` are variables defined in your pipeline.
 This format will create a new prerelease label for the build and package while keeping the major, minor, and patch versions constant.

 - **Use a custom versioning scheme**.
 You can customize the major, minor, and patch versions for your packages and let the NuGet task generate a unique prerelease label based on the date and time.
+Format: *Major.Minor.Patch-ci-datetime*.
+See [NuGetCommand@2](/azure/devops/pipelines/tasks/reference/nuget-command-v2) for more details.

 - **Use a script in your build pipeline to generate the version**.